2025 – 09 – 17 log from a full day

 concrete objects blocking most of the water to negate damages from storms, and

 garbage lining the sparse sand.
-A storm came in, and I took cover under a
+A storm suddenly came in, so I took cover under

 On a modest beach